Ntopo1/Network-Configuration---CCNA-Recap/README.md

   - <b>Advanced Features: EtherChannel, DHCP, DNS, NAT, SSH, security features.</b>
   - <b>Wireless Configurations: Completed via Cisco GUI.</b>

 This capstone project is designed to showcase comprehensive knowledge of all CCNA topics.
-The project was developed by Jeremy of JeremysITLab.
+This project was developed by Jeremy of JeremysITLab.

 <br/>
 <h2>Utilities Used</h2>